CeeGitau/House-purcase-system/README.md

-# House-purcase-system
+# House-purchase-system
-This is a small program in C# that implements the use of the if...else construct and switch statements
+This is a small program in C# that implements the use of the if...else construct and switch statements in the decision making process of a house purchase